Violinist & Vocalist

 Instructor, Fiddle Player

-I run a seminar ensemble course in the IU Department of Folklore and Ethnomusicology that brings students from across the campus together to learn about roots, old-time, and folk traditions in the United States while performing as a string band ensemble.
-The course combines academic and applied forms of learning alongside experiential approaches to studying roots music.
-During the course we also work with field collections in The Archives of Traditional Music (creating multimodal webpages and bringing archival songs to life through performance) and attend and host community music events from Shape Note Singing to Square Dancing.
+From 2016-2018 I ran a seminar ensemble course in the IU Department of Folklore and Ethnomusicology that brought students from across the campus together to learn about roots, old-time, and folk traditions in the United States while performing weekly as a string band.
+The course combined academic and applied forms of learning alongside experiential approaches to studying roots music.
+During the course we also worked with field collections in The Archives of Traditional Music (creating multimodal webpages and bringing archival songs to life through performance) and attended and hosted community music events from Shape Note Singing to Square Dancing.

 BUENOS AIRES, ARGENTINA